dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 This is how a simple Dockerfile looks like.

-You can build a Docker image from it, that installs Apache on top of Debian filesystem and it replaces the contents of the default index.html file to display "Hello, DrupalCamp Baltics 2015!".
+You can build a Docker image from it, that installs Apache on top of Debian filesystem and it replaces the contents of the default index.html file with the sentence "Hello, DrupalCamp Baltics 2015!".

 Let's see the image building process in action, before we continue with the rest of the presentation.